braze-inc/braze-docs/_docs/_api/endpoints/messaging.md

   "image_url": (optional, string) the card's image URL.
 Required for "CAPTIONED_IMAGE" and "BANNER", "time_to_live": (optional, integer) the number of seconds before the card expires.
 You must include either "time_to_live" or "expire_at", "expire_at": (optional, string) ISO 8601 date when the card expires.
-You must include either "time_to_live" or "expire_at", "expire_in_local_time": (optional, boolean) whether the card should expire in users' local time if using "expire_at".
+You must include either "time_to_live" or "expire_at", "expire_in_local_time": (optional, boolean) if using "expire_at", determines whether the card should expire in users' local time.
 Defaults to false, "ios_uri": (optional, string) a web URL, or Deep Link URI, "android_uri": (optional, string) a web URL, or Deep Link URI, "web_uri": (optional, string) a web URL, or Deep Link URI,